 Volunteer/Staff Information

-Please reach out to your grant manager for the Release of Information, Application for Volunteers, and Criminal History Check, to use for reference when onboarding volunteers and staff members.
+Please reach out to your grant manager for the Release of Information, Application for Volunteers, and Criminal History Check to use for reference when onboarding volunteers and staff members.

 All volunteers and staff members must be informed of the no-hostage policy during the interview stage for this grant.